router-protocol/router-chain-docs/docs/validators/running-a-validator/on-testnet/configure-and-run-an-orchestrator-instance.md

 - `globalConfig` includes global configuration details like:
     - `NETWORK_TYPE` - `testnet`
-    - `ETH_PRIVATE_KEY` - the private key of the wallet you created for the validator on EVM chains (not necessary to have have funds in this wallet, it will be used just for signing messages)
+    - `ETH_PRIVATE_KEY` - create a new account on metamask, you can use the private key of this wallet (not necessary to have have funds in this wallet, it will be used just for signing messages)
     - `COSMOS_PRIVATE_KEY` - the private key of the wallet you created for the orchestrator